microsoft/RTVS-docs/index.md

 Sharing your results with others, easily, is a key design goal of RTVS.
 Your colleauges prefer to consume their documents using a variety of different media: ranging from web pages to PDFs to Word documents.
 Your results often include formatted text, plots and equations.
-We give you a set of features that

-* RMarkdown
-* Show off math support
-* Generate PDF, Word, and HTML
-* Exporting to Excel
-* Rdoc?

 **RMarkdown** gives you a way to easily [create documents](http://rmarkdown.rstudio.com/) to share your results with your colleagues.
-We take advantage of Visual Studio's superbly designed high-performance editor to deliver a lag-free typing experience in your RMarkdown documents.
-Our editor has syntax coloring and IntelliSense, for both your Markdown markup and the R code within Markdown code blocks:
+We take advantage of Visual Studio's high-performance editor to deliver a lag-free typing experience in your RMarkdown documents.
+Our editor has syntax coloring and IntelliSense, for both your Markdown markup **and the R code within Markdown code blocks**:

 ![](./media/rmarkdown-intellisense.png)

-We make it easy for you to generate HTML previews of your RMarkdown documents.
+We make it easy for you to generate HTML, PDF, or Word markdown documents.
+For more details, see the [RMarkdown documentation](./rmarkdown.html).

-Oftentimes,

 ### Better with SQL Server